 When you take them in your hands, they feel solid without major weak points.

-It seems like a well-thought-through design with a proven track record.
-It’s not a surprise they also have an IPX7 rating which makes them waterproof.
+It seems like a thought-through design with a proven track record.
+It’s not a surprise they also have an IPX7 rating just like the best waterproof Bluetooth headphones.

 You can easily drop them in water clean them under the tap and even wash them in water though you can’t swim with them Bluetooth doesn’t work.
 For swimming headphones, click here.
 LINKZ

 All in all, they should last you long enough to justify the price.

 The Senso sports earbuds have a built-in mic which is of okay quality.

 As is the case with built-in microphones, they send through too much static and background sounds in noisier environments.